dermatthes/template-mailer/README.md

 * __`multipart/alternative`__: Use this if you want to display only one part (HTML or TEXt) with inline Attachements
     * Last part has highest precedence
     * Attachments will not be displayed

+* __`multipart/related`__: Use this if you want to embed attachements into the mail
+    * First part has highest precedence
+    * Inline-Attachments will not be displayed if they are displayed inside html-code.

 By default, Template-Mailer will set the content-type in de header of the container-mail to `multipart/mixed`, which